kiran-sumant/ObsidianKM/Academic/Literature Notes/FUT10 and FUT11 are novel protein O-fucosyltransferases that modify protein EMI domains.md

 > [!example] POFUT facts
 > - POFUT1&2 not responsible for EMI domain in MMRN1, **confirmed** via ==transient transfections==
+> - EIC shows that FX KO (obliterates all fucosylation) affects EMI, but NOT POFUT1,2.
 > -
 >
 > >[!quote]-